 Xylitol is an artificial sweetener which is used in “sugar free” products.

 It is found most commonly in products like peanut butter and it is added to some baked goods.

 Although I can’t find any commercially available croissants that have it listed as an ingredient but there are some croissant recipes online that use it.

 Xylitol when ingested by a dog can cause a large increase in the amount of insulin that is produced which might result in your dog’s blood sugar levels falling to dangerously low levels.

 Symptoms to look out for include: vomiting, weakness, seizures or comas.

-How to stop my dog from eating croissants
+How do I stop my dog from eating croissants?

-There are two issues to contend with here.
+There are two situations to contend with here.

 My dog has stolen a croissant

 Firstly, is the situation where your dog has eaten a croissant or croissants because they have stolen it.